CA&E 410 (plus one), westbound at Fifth Avenue in Maywood.

 CA&E 421 at the Wheaton station.
 (Stephen P. Hyett Photo)

 A CA&E train at the Sacramento curve on the Garfield Park “L”.
 You can see that construction is already underway at left on a ramp that will connect with the temporary trackage in Van Buren Street, which was used from 1953-58 (but not by the interurban, which cut back service to Forest Park).
-Since the ramp went to the east, it follows that we are looking to the southeast in this view.
 The area to the right of the ramp is where the new Congress Expressway was to be built.
 This picture was probably taken circa 1952.
 George Foelschow: ” The view is looking northeast, presumably from the Sacramento station platform, not southeast.”

 This looks to be the same train as in the previous picture, taken a few seconds later.
 CA&E 460 is at the head of a westbound Aurora-Batavia Limited.